ISL’s Online Training Series – 2017

 Indiana State Library Services

 What can the Indiana State Library do for you?
 More than you think.
-Join us once a month for a webinar chock-full of tips for using the resources that the Indiana State Library secures for you and your library.
+Join us for webinars chock-full of tips for using the resources that the Indiana State Library secures for you and your library.
 New this year are topics related to the Indiana State Library’s collections; perfect for teaching librarians looking for ideas related to primary sources.

-Presenter: Christy Franzman and Suzanne Walker / Indiana State Library
+Presenter: Trevor Oakerson / Indiana State Library Legal Extern

 Serving Patrons with Disabilities: Talking Books and Beyond – 1 LEU